muaaz-ur-habibi/termatus/README.md

   <li>Well, unlike bpytop which only works on Linux, mine can actually work on Windows as well 😎.
 But mine still is very very lacking in UI/UX😅<br></li>
   <li>I also am a weeb, so you know...</li>
   <li>Mine is also more 'vibrant' I guess</li>
+  <li>You also have a whole lot of ASCII art to choose from to add in the pic display.
+Plus, you can add your own!
+Just make sure it fits</li>
 </ol>
 <hr>
 <h3>How to run❓</h3>